Information about support available to help you to go on holiday.

 Charities receive a large number of appeals, but can help only a few people.
 Applications for funding should be made well in advance of any planned holiday.
 You may need to apply to several trusts, as most will be unable to meet the full cost of a holiday.
 It is unwise to confirm a holiday booking until you are sure that the necessary funds are available.

 Small trust providing financial help to people living at home who are substantially disabled or have severe long-term illness in the UK.
-One-off grants can be provided for holidays in certain circumstances.
+One-off grants can also be provided for holidays for people living with neurological conditions affecting the brain, spine and peripheral nerves.
+Contact Independence at Home for details of which specific neurological diagnoses would qualify for a holiday grant.

 Helps disadvantaged children and their families by providing grants for holidays and other recreational activities.
 Families must be on a low income; children should be aged 3–18 years old, and the family must not have had a holiday in the past four years.
 Only occasional exceptions are made to these criteria; for example, when a family member has a terminal illness.
 Application must be made by a welfare agent.
 Application forms can be downloaded from the FHA website.
 Application forms become available in November of each year, and grants are administered on a first come, first served basis.